-Wyoming high court overturns judge in UW gun case
+Wyoming high court overturns judge in university gun case

 The Laramie Boomerang reports that a majority of Supreme Court justices ruled that a different judge, not Kricken, has jurisdiction over the case.

-Uinta County resident Lyle Williams sued the university after UW police cited him for openly carrying his firearm during the Wyoming Republican Party state convention last year.
+Uinta County resident Lyle Williams sued the university after UW police cited him for openly carrying his firearm during the Wyoming Republican Party convention last year on campus.

+Williams was originally charged with misdemeanor trespassing in Albany County’s circuit court before his attorney filed a request for declaratory judgment by the district court.

-Williams argued the school’s ban on guns violates the state law.
-Kricken’s ruling upheld the UW ban.
+Williams argued the school’s ban on guns violates the state law, which prohibits gun regulations by any “city, town, county, political subdivision or any other entity.”

+Williams appealed to the state’s high court after Kricken ruled against him.

+The Supreme Court opinion said the ruling should have come from the circuit court, where the trespassing charge was filed, and the high court ordered the district judge to dismiss the case.

 Information from: Laramie Boomerang, http://www.laramieboomerang.com